EVEREST | Nepal

 What about phones & wifi?

-We suggest picking up a local Ncell sim card in Kathmandu with a data package.
-Signal is reliable in Kathmandu & for most of the trek up the Khumbu valley it is strong enough to support both calls and data.
-Once you get to base camp cell service becomes unreliable, although it can sometimes pick up a low signal (not enough to support data).
-You can buy a local Ncell sim card in Kathmandu and there is a Ncell store close to our hotel that we are happy to show.
-Your phone will need to be unlocked and you will need your passport to get a sim card.
+You can buy a local Ncell SIM card in Kathmandu, and there is an Ncell store close to our hotel that we are happy to show you.
+Your phone must be unlocked, and you will need your passport to get a SIM card.
 You can get recharge cards almost anywhere.
-This is by far the most affordable way of staying connected and getting data in the Khumbu valley up until base camp.
-If you’d like to use your own sim card, talk to your provider about activating your international roaming and you should be able to tie into the local networks.
-At base camp, when the cell service runs out, you can connect to the wifi network and make calls on facetime, Whatsapp, FB, or Skype.
-It is available for individual purchase which means you only pay for what you use.
-Please note, this is operated by a third party and we have no control over whether it works or the expense.
-There are also internet cafes in the bigger towns along the route to base camp to get online and third-party wifi available for purchase in most of the teahouses.
-Please keep devices like laptops, smartphones and iPads waterproofed in your trekking packs so they don’t break in your duffels.
+This is by far the most affordable way to stay connected and get data up to base camp in the Khumbu Valley.
+If you’d like to use your own SIM card, talk to your provider about activating international roaming, and you should be able to connect to the local networks.
+At Everest Base Camp, when the cell service runs out, you can connect to the wifi network and make calls on FaceTime, WhatsApp, Facebook, or Skype.
+Wifi at Everest Base Camp is available for purchase, so you only pay for what you use.
+Please note that a third party operates this, and we have no control over whether it works or the cost.
+There are also internet cafes in the bigger towns along the route to Everest Base Camp to get online, and third-party wifi is available for purchase at most teahouses.
+Please keep devices like laptops, smartphones, and iPads waterproofed in your trekking packs so they don’t break in your duffels.
 You will be responsible for your own valuables.
-There will be a satellite phone with the team but we don’t expect to use it until above base camp.
-It can be made available to team members at $3/minute.
-If you plan on bringing your own satellite phone with you, you are required to register it with Nepal which costs thousands of dollars.
+There will be a satellite phone with the team, but we don’t expect to use it until above Everest Base Camp.
+It can be made available to team members at $3 per minute.
+If you plan to bring your own satellite phone, you are required to register it with Nepal, which costs thousands of dollars.
 Should you choose not to register it and use it anyway, you do so at your own risk.

 How heavy will my pack be?